elvis-epx/LoRaL2/README.md

 especially for testing.

 If you need really good range, try to reduce bandwidth to 62500 (if your LoRa chip supports it) and increase spread to SF9.
-We have had very good range in urban areas with this setup, and reach several km of range in almost-clear sight.
+This is 9dB better than the project default.
+We have had very good range in urban areas with this setup, and effortlessly reach several km of range in almost-clear sight.
-This is 9db better, at the cost of low speed (0.8kbps).
-Another option is 125kHz bandwidth and SF10, but the narrower bandwidth did better in our tests (this may vary, depending on each specific hardware).
+The downside of longer range is low speed (0.8kbps).

-Be sure to generate very few packets withvery small payloads if you go very low speed.
+Another almost equivalent recipe is 125kHz bandwidth and SF10.
+In our tests, the narrower bandwidth did better, but your mileage may vary depending on your hardware and other conditions.

-An encrypted packet has a minimum of 44 octets, which takes half a second in 0.8kbps speed.
+Be sure to generate very few packets, with very small payloads, if you go low speed.
+An encrypted packet has a minimum of 44 octets, which takes half a second in 0.8kbps speed!

 The project disables CRC mode, enables explicit mode and uses the lowest L1 redundancy possible (5/4).
 This is hardcoded within Radio.cpp, and should